 The Veterans Path mission statement says: “Veterans Path enables returning veterans to rediscover meaning, purpose, and joy in their lives through mindfulness, meditation, and a safe community.”

 The organization is looking to expand its current programming to reach more veterans all over the country, and to develop self-sustaining communities.
 Please contact them if you are interested in offering your support in any way.

-Supporters — please contact us if you are interested in sponsoring room, board or travel for a 2018 retreat at Black Mountain for a veteran — any amount helps.
+Supporters — please contact us if you are interested in sponsoring room, board or travel for a future retreat at Black Mountain for a veteran — any amount helps.
 Please contact Veterans Path for all other offers of assistance.

 Veterans — please see the Veterans Path site for more information on a range of events.